wandb/docs/docs/guides/hosting/operator.md

 ## Update the W&B Kubernetes operator
 This section describes how to update the W&B Kubernetes operator.
-Updating the W&B Kubernetes operator does not update the W&B server application.

 :::note
+* Updating the W&B Kubernetes operator does not update the W&B server application.
-See the instructions [here](#migrate-self-managed-instances-to-wb-operator) if you use a Helm chart that does not user the W&B Kubernetes operator before you follow the proceeding instructions to update the W&B operator.
+* See the instructions [here](#migrate-self-managed-instances-to-wb-operator) if you use a Helm chart that does not user the W&B Kubernetes operator before you follow the proceeding instructions to update the W&B operator.
 :::

-**Step 1: Update the repo**
+Copy and paste the code snippets below into your terminal.

+1. First, update the repo with [`helm repo update`](https://helm.sh/docs/helm/helm_repo_update/):
 ```shell
 helm repo update
 ```

-**Step 2: Update the Helm chart itself**
+2. Next, update the Helm chart with [`helm upgrade`](https://helm.sh/docs/helm/helm_upgrade/):

 ```shell
 helm upgrade operator wandb/operator -n wandb-cr --reuse-values
 ```

-For information on how to update the W&B server application, continue [here](#update-the-wb-server-application).

 ## Update the W&B Server application
 You no longer need to update W&B Server application if you use the W&B Kubernetes operator.

 The operator automatically updates your W&B Server application when a new version of the software of W&B is released.

 ## Migrate self-managed instances to W&B Operator
-W&B recommends that you use the operator if you self-manage your W&B Server installation.
-That would enable W&B to roll out the newer services and products to your instance more seamlessly, and provide better troubleshooting and support.
+The proceeding section describe how to migrate from self-managing your own W&B Server installation to using the W&B Operator to do this for you.
+The migration process depends on how you installed W&B Server:

 :::note
 The W&B Operator will become the default installation method for W&B Server.
-In future, W&B will deprecate deployment mechanisms that do not use the operator.
+In the future, W&B will deprecate deployment mechanisms that do not use the operator.
 Reach out to [Customer Support](mailto:support@wandb.com) or your W&B team if you have any questions.
 :::

-**Step 1: Collect data of current installation**

-At first we need to identify the current installation method as further steps will depend on that:
-- If you used the official W&B Cloud Terraform Modules,  jump to the according section and continue there:
+- If you used the official W&B Cloud Terraform Modules, navigate to the appropriate documentation and follow the steps there:
   - [AWS](#migrate-to-operator-based-aws-terraform-modules)
   - [GCP](#migrate-to-operator-based-gcp-terraform-modules)
   - [Azure](#migrate-to-operator-based-azure-terraform-modules)